Allen, Texas, shooting victims: What we know about the mall attack so far

 "Our community has just been hit, and it hurts," Allen Mayor-elect Baine Brooks said during a vigil Sunday.

+Elio Cumana-Rivas, a 32-year-old from Dallas, was also among those killed, the Texas Department of Public Safety said in a Monday afternoon news release.

+The gunman, identified by authorities as 33-year-old Mauricio Garcia, was shot and killed by a police officer who was at the mall in Allen for an unrelated call.
+Investigators are looking into his history, including possible extremist views.
+The Anti-Defamation League's Center on Extremism says social media posts suggest he was "obsessed with violence" and embraced misogynistic, antisemitic and white supremacist ideologies.

-Saturday's rampage came just over a week after five people, including a 9-year-old boy, were shot and killed in Cleveland, Texas.
-According to authorities, Francisco Oropeza went into a neighbor's home and opened fire after he was asked to stop shooting his gun late at night while a baby was trying to sleep.
+Saturday's rampage came just over a week after another mass shooting in Texas, when five people, including a 9-year-old boy, were shot and killed in the town of Cleveland.
+According to authorities in that case, Francisco Oropeza went into a neighbor's home and opened fire after he was asked to stop shooting his gun late at night while a baby was trying to sleep.

 for more features.